DC Defenders: McMahon era (2020)

-On October 15, 2019, The Defenders announced their first player in team history, being assigned former Ohio State Buckeyes Quarterback Cardale Jones.
-Later that day, the 2020 XFL Draft took place.
-The Defenders selected Wide Receiver Rashard Davis with the first overall pick, but did not play for the team and later signed with the Tennessee Titans.
+On October 15, 2019, the Defenders announced their first player in team history, being assigned former Ohio State Buckeyes quarterback Cardale Jones.
+Later that day, the 2020 XFL draft took place.
+The Defenders selected wide receiver Rashard Davis with the first overall pick, but he did not play for the team and later signed with the Tennessee Titans.

 On February 8, 2020, the Defenders won the first game in modern XFL history, defeating the Seattle Dragons by a score of 31–19.
 On February 15, 2020, the Defenders beat the New York Guardians by a score of 27–0, which was the first shutout in modern XFL history.
-On March 12, 2020, The XFL announced that the remainder of the 2020 XFL season had been cancelled due to the COVID-19 pandemic.
-On April 10, 2020, The XFL suspended operations, with all employees, players and staff would be terminated.
+On March 12, 2020, the XFL announced that the remainder of the 2020 XFL season had been cancelled due to the COVID-19 pandemic.
+On April 10, 2020, the XFL suspended operations and terminated all employees, players, and staff.